PyKhaled/project-template/CONTRIBUTING.md

 as above, where `$name` is the name of the template that you want to be updated.

 ## Issues and Pull Request

-Every thing starts with issue and ends with pull Request.
+Every thing starts with an issue and ends with a pull Request.
-Issue maybe a task, user story, user story or maybe a bug.
+Issue is a task, user story, feature request or maybe a bug.
-It maybe anything thing like that, theretofore there are many types of templates for and issue.
+It maybe anything thing like that, theretofore there are many types of templates for you create a describtive issue.

 ### Issue templates

 #### User story

 ```plain
 ### Description